5 Japanese Minimalism Lessons That Give You Clarity and Calm

 A meaningful life is rarely built by adding endlessly.
 Often, the most profound changes come from letting go—of excess, noise, and outdated assumptions about happiness.

-Living with less helped me live more intentionally, more peacefully, and more honestly.
+Living with less helped me live more intentionally, peacefully, and honestly.

 Note